 With all the hurricanes visiting the U.S., it’s no surprise that condominiums are being hit hard.
-Compared to an HOA, COAs serve communities that tend to have a high population density and lots of shared space and common elements.
+Compared to an HOA, COAs serve communities with a high population density and lots of shared space and common elements.
 And, just by the nature of condo architecture, properties are often impacted as a whole rather than just individual units.
-There’s a lot to deal with—both in preparing for a natural disaster and handling the aftermath.
+There’s a lot to deal with—by being prepared to handle a natural disaster and handling the aftermath.
 Here are some things to consider that may help your COA and residents weather a devastating event.

 Communication is the key to good preparedness for any condo association.
 Begin by developing a disaster readiness plan for your COA and your community based on the types of natural disasters that are most likely to occur in your area.
 FEMA has plenty of free resources to use as a starting point, and you can add preparedness steps that are unique to your community.

 For example, you would want a full checklist for preparing the property for an impending disaster.
 This might include:

 - Steps for shutting down or unplugging equipment, locking down elevators, and ensuring all access control is disabled so that residents can enter or exit at will.